alexholmes/hdfs-file-slurper/README.md

 1. Download, and run `mvn package`
 2. Copy the generated tarball under `target/` to a machine that has access to Hadoop, and untar.
-3. Set the `HADOOP_BIN` environment variable to refer to your local hadoop script (not required if you are running a packaged version of CDH).
+3. Set the `HADOOP_HOME` environment variable to refer to your local hadoop installation (not required if you are running a packaged version of CDH).
 4. Run!

 Example environment setup:

 <pre><code># CDH hadoop script location
-export HADOOP_BIN=/usr/bin/hadoop
+export HADOOP_HOME=/usr/lib/hadoop
 </code></pre>

 To see all the options available: